 - A joint venture company.

-2. Key feature of a Joint Stock Company in Vietnam
+Key features of a Joint Stock Company in Vietnam

-Pursuant to Article 134, Law on Enterprise 2014 (equivalent to the prescribed provision of Article 137, Law on Enterprise 2020 which comes into force from 2021), a joint stock company in Vietnam is granted two options for its corporate structure:
+Pursuant to Article 134, Law on Enterprise 2014 (equivalent to the prescribed provision of Article 137, Law on Enterprise 2020 which came into force in 2021), a joint stock company in Vietnam is granted two options for its corporate structure:

 Model 1: A JSC is structured with the General Meeting of Shareholders, The Board of Directors, the Supervisory Board, and the Director/Director General.
 Note that the Supervisory Board is required only when the JSC meets two following conditions: